10 Outside-the-Box Relationship-Building Strategies Beyond A Student Survey

 7. 30 for 30: ESPN often shows a 30-minute segment about a life-changing event.
 Teachers can assign one student a week where the floor is theirs to share their story (failures, successes, etc.).
 This is a more relational version of “show & tell” where students learn at a deep level about their peers and practice being respectful listeners.

 9. What I Learned From You: This is a time for the teacher to reflect with the class what they learned from the class as a whole or each individual student.
 This could be done at the end of each week or quarter by shouting out individual students or naming class accomplishments.
 Teachers can also have the students participate by talking to the whole class about what they learned from each other.

 10. Restorative Justice Circles: Teachers can consciously build community by having students stand in a circle and reflect in a meaningful way.
 This could be 5 minute or 30-minute activity, but the teacher must guarantee that every student is making a contribution into the circle so that a small group of students don’t dominate the conversation.
 This helps create equity by guaranteeing 100% of student voice and creates affect because students have to face each other with their bodies using open body language.
 The teacher then directs students to make moves such as ‘shake a hand with some else in the circle’, ‘thank someone else in the circle’, ‘acknowledge someone else in the circle’, etc.

 In schools across the country, we’ve seen that when teachers have students collaborate to solve problems in the classroom as a community and when the classroom celebrates each member of its community, that can add value to each other, the teacher, or a larger community-based purpose.
 Do you have other outside-the-box ideas to share with us?
-Comment below, write on our Facebook or Tweet us.
+Comment below, write to us on Facebook, or Tweet us.